 Jumping forward about 50 years I realise that although I have long been excited by painting in an expressionist way, I am becoming more and more drawn to the use of some level of order: grids.
 Along with this goes a degree of classification of subject or texture or colour, which I suspect stems from my contact with the photographic movement of typology, and my increasing fascination with seeing patterns in the “normal” rather than the shock of the exceptional.
 So less of the Wow! and more of the mmh.

-My painting has changed a lot over the last year or so while I worked with a group of other artists at the Newlyn School of Art.
+My painting has changed in recent years while I worked with a group of other artists at the Newlyn School of Art.
 I use more textures these days, and try to let my subconscious out of its cage, whilst keeping it on enough of a leash to produce a painting that means something to others.